domichel/GenCol/README.md

 Enjoy!

 ## Ebuilds list
-dev-libs/slicot: dependency of media-sound/guitarix[dkbuilder]

 media-sound/guitarix: use the main tree ebuild.
-For the dkbuilder, use the proaudio-gentoo overlay and see the linux musician forum for explanation about it.
+For the dev-util/dkbuilder, use the proaudio-gentoo overlay and see the linux musician forum for explanation about it. https://github.com/domichel/proaudio-gentoo

 media-video/cinelerra: cinelerra-gg live ebuild which follow upstream linking recommendation.

-media-video/mplayer: mplayer live ebuild which follow upstream recommendation to statically link mplayer against uptsream ffmpeg.

 sci-electronics/lepton-eda: gEDA fork